 Research Computing Advisory Council

-Formed in 2014, the Research Computing Advisory Council (RCAC) provides perspective and input on the needs of computationally intensive researchers on campus as it relates to research computing technology and direct support of research computing technology including:
+Formed in 2014 and active for several years thereafter, the Research Computing Advisory Council (RCAC) served as a founding and ongoing initiative to provide perspective and input on the needs of computationally intensive researchers on campus as it relates to research computing technology and direct support of research computing technology including:

 • Computing elements (i.e. storage, computational hardware, and networking)